Shoes01/gameattempt2/ROADMAP.md

   - [x] Code logic to handle an entity with multiple weapons
   - [x] Allow the player to target a tile multiple times
   - [x] Handle projectiles
-- [ ] Revisit Laser code
+- [ ] Refactor ballistic code
-  - [ ] The laser should damage its target tile any time an entity steps into it.
+  - [ ] All weapons should trigger Overseer entities that control the rate of fire during the next move phase.
 - [ ] Improve code II
   - [ ] Lot's of messy features have been added
   - [ ] Ensure all player "actions" use the results variable to track events
   - [ ] Rename Mech class to Propulsion class
   - [x] Create global_variables.py to store some constants
   - [ ] Remove Cursor from list of entities, and update the rendering code to reflect this
+  - [ ] Rendering component
+    - [ ] Decides if this entity gets rendered (character, name, color)
+  - [ ] User input component
-  - [ ] The move function should be the one that cares about collision detections
+    - [ ] The player controlled entities have this; it's like an AI that awaits input
+- [ ] Collision detection
+  - [ ] Entities having their movement blocked
+  - [ ] Ballistic projectiles are blocked, or penetrate and move slower
+  - [ ] Laser "projectiles" are blocked
 - [ ] Enemy NPC: Unintelligent movement
   - [ ] Make enemy entities spend their action points on moving.
   - [ ] Make enemy entities attempt to move in a square.